Brothman/Mystify/README.md

 What we know:
 After switching pages, a track sometimes loses its trackURL, which causes no Audio element to be created.
 But where does that trackURL go?
 That is the million dollar question.

+1. Update ReadMe
+2. Erase the NewPlayQueue in ReadMe as we only have one PlayQueue
+3. Abstract out similar logic into Higher Order Components -> put into PlayQueue
+4. Show the abstracted DOM Editing logic.
+5. Explain the logic behind how Songs are tracked in Redux state
+6. Fix the volume bar to continue to work on new songs.

 ## Updates Coming Later Today!